bloominstituteoftechnology/node-db2-project/README.md

 npx knex seed:make 01-fruits
 npx knex seed:run
-This creates the new database with columns from each seperate migrations action command
+This creates the new database with columns from each seperate migrations action command This will ensure each new migration with the latest fresh database will have this data within it.
+It is good for production.
+Seed is the data for the database and migration is the schema to program the database.
+This makes version writing and vaildating much easier.

 ## Introduction